Sunday, August 9, 2020

-That picture above is a very sweet memory of my son and I on his sixth birthday.
-It was a surprise party, and it was so sweet to see his reaction when he was greeted by all his family and friends.
+That picture above is a lovely memory of my son and me on his sixth birthday.
+It was a surprise party, and it was so heavenly to see his reaction when he was greeted by all his family and friends.

-What a wonderful moment, I shall never forget.
+What an incredible moment I shall never forget.

 This young one of mine taught me what pure unconditional love is.
 Do you know that children are pure unconditional love?
-Sometimes they stay that way, and sometimes life teaches them, us, how to put conditions on our love, especially for ourselves.
+Sometimes they stay that way, and occasionally life teaches us how to put conditions on our love, especially for ourselves.

 In my last post, Creating Energy Over Exhaustion, I discussed how love and joy create energy, and hate and misery take it away.
-If you haven't read it, you can read it now by clicking here.
+You can read it if you haven't by clicking here.

-In this recent post, I invited you to do a spiritual experiment with me.
+I invited you to do a spiritual experiment with me in this recent post.
 Did you do it?
 If not, that's alright.
 If so, how'd it go?